 After the site visit, it is critical for the program to respond to all concerns raised in the site visit report for which the team could not verify evidence of compliance.
 The program’s response could include clarification of any issues, plans for program improvement in areas of concern, descriptions of new policies or processes, timelines for implementation of program improvements, and updates since the time of the site visit that were not stated as a concern (e.g., new faculty hire).

 The CAA considers the information from the application, the site visit report, and the program’s responses and updates when assessing compliance with each standard in the overall accreditation decision for the program.
-The CAA uses the Accreditation Action Report (AAR) to communicate the decision and the level of compliance with the Standards.
+The CAA communicates its decision and citations in an AAR.

 Annual Report Reviews